 Brenda Jones Harden, Ph.D.

-Brenda Jones Harden, PhD, is an Associate Professor in the Department of Human Development & Quantitative Methodology, University of Maryland College Park.
+Brenda Jones Harden, PhD, is a Professor in the Department of Human Development & Quantitative Methodology, University of Maryland College Park.

 Board Member, ZERO TO THREE

 Co-Chair, Committee on Policy and Communications, Society for Research in Child Development

 For over 30 years, Dr. Jones Harden has focused on the developmental and mental health needs of young children at environmental risk, specifically children who have been maltreated, are in the foster care system, or exposed to multiple family risks such as maternal depression, parent substance use, and poverty.
 She is particularly interested in using this research to inform practice, with respect to preventive interventions to promote positive outcomes for children reared in high-risk circumstances, such as home visitation and Early Head Start.